-An empty interface.
-It is required in order to allow references to all bound handlers.
+An marker interface for all schedulables that are bound to a single thread of control.
+It is required to enable references to all bound handlers.

 8.4.1.3 Interruptible

 Interruptible is an interface implemented by classes that will be used as arguments on the method doInterruptible() of AsynchronouslyInterruptedException and its subclasses. doInterruptible() invokes the implementation of the method in this interface.